jalupaja/dumbManager/README.md

 # ToDo:

 Password Manager:
-- implement real Dropbox App!!!
+- fix Dropbox App/ change Dropbox App to low access

-- Sync to BackgroundWorker?
+- Sync as BackgroundWorker?
 - use bigger Shortcut Icon
 - Add Password options when clicking new Password in Password Manager
 - add search by (Dropdown menu/button)